-Based on Mediterranean-style cooking, this diet emphasizes eating primarily plant-based foods such as fruits, vegetables, whole grains, beans and seeds.
+Based on Mediterranean-style cooking, this diet focuses on primarily eating plant-based foods, such as fruits, vegetables, whole grains, beans and seeds.
 It stresses eating fish and seafood at least a couple of times a week, consuming poultry, eggs, cheese and yogurt in moderation and limiting sweets and red meat for special occasions.
-It also gives priority to healthy fats such as olive oil over butter and using herbs and spices instead of salt to flavor foods.
+It also gives priority to healthy fats, such as olive oil over butter and using herbs and spices instead of salt to flavor foods.

-Both diets emphasize getting plenty of exercise if the goal is losing weight.
+Like other diets, it also emphasizes getting plenty of exercise, especially if the goal is losing weight.

-While the Mediterranean diet is getting a lot of attention, there are many proven diets to choose from.
-Just remember the best ones are those that fit your lifestyle and that you can maintain over the long-term.
+Choose wisely and remember the best diets are those that fit your lifestyle and that you can maintain over the long-term.

 Diets still take some work.
 The following are tips to keep you on a healthy path and move the needle on your scale in the right direction:

 Water can help curb an appetite.
 People often mistake thirst for hunger, and reach for a snack when a glass of water will do.

 If the goal is to lose weight, this requires burning calories through exercise.
 It doesn’t have to be strenuous exercise either.
 Dr. Felix recommends trying a free pedometer app, such as Stepz, and setting a goal of 10,000 steps a day, if possible.